 Baker Hughes will issue its next drilling rig report

 on Friday.
-The company's dry gas rig count has fallen in four of
+While the company's dry gas rig count is hovering